GOP lawmaker who voted to overturn Biden’s election win wants to help him on criminal justice reform

 After he secured the nomination, Nehls pivoted to a more moderate approach for the general election, focusing on health care and criminal justice reform.
 He also removed the “Standing with Trump” section from his website as Trump’s approval among Republicans was waning, according to the Houston Chronicle.
 He went on to defeat his Democratic opponent, Sri Preston Kulkarni, by seven percentage points in November.

 Nehls, who was pictured with his daughter Tori in the Capitol Rotunda when he was sworn in, did not take long to make his presence known.
 On Jan.
-5, he announced that he would be among the 147 congressional Republicans who would object to the electoral college results, in which Biden defeated Trump.
+5, he announced he would be among the 147 congressional Republicans who would object to the electoral college results, in which Biden defeated Trump.

 Inside the House Chamber, Nehls found himself standing beside police as they blocked the entrance from the pro-Trump rioters seeking to disrupt the certification of the electoral college.
 “What I’m witnessing is a disgrace.
 We’re better than this,” he tweeted the afternoon of Jan.
 6. “Violence is NEVER the answer.”